kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 #### Run test generation script

-After updating the configurations you can run the following command from the root of your `test-infra` fork to generate the updated test configurations, remember to use the correct architecture and OS for your environment, e.g., `GOARCH=arm64 GOOS=darwin` for macOS on ARM:
+After updating the configurations you can run the following command from the root of your `test-infra` fork to generate the updated jobs configurations, remember to use the correct architecture and OS for your environment, e.g., `GOARCH=arm64 GOOS=darwin` for macOS on ARM:

 ```bash
 GOARCH=arm64 GOOS=darwin make -C releng prepare-release-branch